-Father and daughter moments in the fields of Myakka State park is where I brought Chris Felder and his daughters Annika and Gabby.
+Father and daughter moments in the fields of Myakka State park is where I brought Chris Felder and his daughters.
 A perfect spot for wild flower picking and blanket conversations in the glow of sunset to break away from the hustle and bustle of the city life.
 It's not often I get the privilege to photograph just dads with their children so this was a wonderful break from the typical mommy and me sessions.
 For Chris who's never had photos taken of him with his daughters, this hour with his girls was something he (and I) really looked forward to.

 Since our maternity and newborn session, Sneha and Ajay have been enjoying their time with their two sons, Milan and Shail.
 We chose the celery fields for their family session which has some beautiful views from along side the hill overlooking the wetlands filled with various birds who bring many bird watchers to our area.
 Across the other side of the celery fields hill is Big Cat Habitat which inhabits around 50 cats including lions, tigers, and ligers.
 In the dawn and dusk hours you can hear them all roar across the fields.
 For families enjoying a hike up the hill together, a couple watching the sunset in a hammock, or one of the many runners who take to the hill for their workout routine, this place is a really great location.